zpoint/Go-Internals/objects/map/map.md

 So, concurrent read is ok since the `access` does not change anything, but concurrent write or concurrent read and write is not ok, because you may see a structure in the middle of change

-The [incremental resizing](https://en.wikipedia.org/wiki/Hash_table#Incremental_resizing) does not implement the change in `access` operation like [Redis hash](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/hash/hash.md#resize) to support concurrent read,  [Redis](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/hash/hash.md#resize) only modify hash data inside a single server loop, which does not have the concurrency problem
+In order to support concurrent read, the [incremental resizing](https://en.wikipedia.org/wiki/Hash_table#Incremental_resizing) does not implement the change in `access` operation like [Redis hash](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/hash/hash.md#resize),  [Redis](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/hash/hash.md#resize) only modify hash data inside a single server loop, which does not have the concurrency problem

 If you need concurrency read and write, please refer to [sync.map](https://golang.org/pkg/sync/#Map)